Wire-Network/wire-docs/docs/api-reference/wire-cdt/how-to-guides/authorization/how_to_restrict_access_to_an_action_by_user.md

 <!-- ---
-content_title: How To Perform Authorization Checks
+title: How To Perform Authorization Checks
 link_text: How To Perform Authorization Checks
 --- -->